Why I Love These Homemade Biscuits

 - Bake on an ungreased baking sheet for about 10-12 minutes, or until the tops of the biscuits are golden brown.

-Biscuit FAQ
+Biscuit Recipe FAQ

 If you’ve seen our Real Food Rules, you know we prefer 100% whole grain flours (check out my post on understanding grains to learn more).
 For this recipe, you can use whole-wheat flour or whole-wheat pastry flour (recommended)!
 We stay away from refined grains such as white flour and all-purpose flour.